huanrenfeng/huanrenfeng.github.io/_posts/2020-11-19-switch-from-chrome-to-edge-to-vivaldi.md

   I mean this might be reasonalble.
 But do I need to different bar with the same search engine?
 Absolutely no. So why not remember the default search engine of the search bar particularly?

 - Loading speed is slower than Edge and Brave.
+However, I found that disable "Page Load Progress Bar" will make it faster.

 ## All of these browsers compared to Firefox